 - Steam Sterilization is defined as 121C for at least 15 minutes peak temperature.
 The standard autoclave "cycle" is at least 45 minutes. - Personnel operating autoclave(s) must be properly trained in its use.
-This training is provided by an experienced lab personnel or autoclave vendor. - Autoclave Safety Training is required and available through My Linc. - Biohazardous materials must not be placed in autoclaves overnight in anticipation of autoclaving the next day. - Wrap packages to allow for steam penetration; aluminum foil may not allow steam penetration, and is not recommended for wrapping. - Do not overload the chamber. - Avoid over packing of autoclave bags. - Do not seal bags or close bottles and other containers tightly. - Do not stack containers. - Always place autoclave bags/containers in a secondary container when autoclaving. - Label waste by writing lab name and date on autoclave tape.
+This training is provided by an experienced lab personnel or autoclave vendor. - Autoclave Safety Training is required and available through My Linc. - Biohazardous materials must not be placed in autoclaves overnight in anticipation of autoclaving the next day. - Wrap packages to allow for steam penetration; aluminum foil may not allow steam penetration, and is not recommended for wrapping. - Load the autoclave as per the manufacturer's recommendation.
+Do not overload the autoclave. - Ensure adequate spacing of items to allow steam penetration.
+Insufficient spacing can prevent steam from circulating properly resulting in ineffective sterilization. - Avoid over packing of autoclave bags. - Do not seal bags or close bottles and other containers tightly. - Do not stack containers. - Always place autoclave bags/containers in a secondary container when autoclaving. - Label waste by writing lab name and date on autoclave tape.

 The changes that are seen on autoclave indicator tapes following an autoclave cycle do not guarantee that the contents of containers are sterile: they indicate only that the tape on the outside of the packages has been exposed to a certain amount of heat or steam.
 Proper autoclave performance is essential for sterilization.
 The time required for effective sterilization depends on the size of the load, volumes of liquid and density of materials to be autoclaved.
-Assessing autoclave performance regularly

-(at least once per month) is critical, the use of a heat-resistant biological indicator (BI) such as Bacillus stearothermophilus, should be used to ensure that the cycle in use really achieves sterilization conditions.
+Assessing autoclave performance regularly (at least once per month) is critical, the use of a heat-resistant biological indicator (BI) such as Bacillus stearothermophilus, should be used to ensure that the cycle in use really achieves sterilization conditions.